fooock/jenkins-auto/README.md

 Install and configure Jenkins in an automated way using the [Hetzner](https://console.hetzner.cloud/projects) cloud provider.

 You need to set an environment variable called `HCLOUD_TOKEN` in order to create all remote resources.
+To generate it, go to your [project](https://console.hetzner.cloud/projects) security tab and click on `Generate API Token` button.

 >:moneybag: Keep in mind that you may be charged by the cloud provider if you use this repository.